Huntress (Helena Wayne): The New 52

-The Helena Wayne incarnation of the Huntress returned in the wake of DC's The New 52 relaunch with a six-issue Huntress miniseries that was released in October 2011.
+The Helena Wayne incarnation of the Huntress returns in the wake of DC's The New 52 relaunch with a six-issue Huntress miniseries that was released in October 2011.
 Alongside Power Girl, she later starred in a revival of the Worlds' Finest series, written by Paul Levitz and drawn by George Pérez and Kevin Maguire.
-In the Post-Flashpoint Earth 2 continuity, Helena Wayne was the daughter of Batman and Catwoman (Bruce Wayne and Selina Kyle Wayne).
-She was also the only Robin to her father's Batman identity and a more ruthless character than previously seen.
-As well as Catwoman of Earth 2, who dies in an attack on a Gotham building under crossfire, Batman of Earth 2 is killed along with that world's Superman and Wonder Woman during an attempted Apokoliptian invasion.
-Helena only adopts the Huntress identity after accidentally arriving on Prime Earth through a Boom Tube, along with the Earth 2 Supergirl who changes to her subsequent Power Girl identity several years later.
-The Worlds' Finest storyline explores how Helena and Power Girl arrived on the mainstream DC Earth and their attempts to return to their source Earth.
-It starts five years after their arrival.

 DC Rebirth

 In the 2016–2019 run of Batman penned by Tom King as part of the DC Rebirth era, Selina and Bruce reconnected and fell in love once more, with the two almost marrying.
 In the possible futures of the story called "Last Rites" (in Batman (vol. 3) Annual #2) and the series Batman/Catwoman, Selina falls pregnant with Bruce's child whom they name Helena.
 After Bruce's death in a flash-forward she helps her widowed mother come to terms with it and ends up becoming the new Batwoman.